abcnews/dailygraphics/README.md

 > Set label width to the width of your longest label.
 Set a sensible margin between the labels and the chart.
 Defaults: `85px` & `6px`

 #### alignCenter
-> Default to `off`.
+> Defaults to `off`.
 If set to `on` the waffle chart will center aligned on Desktop and Fluid views.

 ### Sparkline chart